Benefits for children under 25

 Absences that occur during the school year

 Illness certificates can cover temporary breaks in attendance, starting after the beginning of the school year and ending before its scheduled completion.
-A new declaration of attendance must be provided to confirm continuation of full-time studies.
+A new declaration of attendance must be provided to confirm continuation of full-time or part-time studies.

 Absences that last until the end of a school year